Community Outreach Specialist

 Attend team meetings and provide expertise based on lived experience

 Other ad hoc tasks as per the needs of the organization

-Past or present direct lived experience with substance use and related health and social conditions such as poverty, sex work, homelessness and/or other physical or mental health issues
+Past direct lived experience with substance use and related health and social conditions such as poverty, sex work, homelessness and/or other physical or mental health issues

 Current knowledge of the local street scene and cultural norms related to street life and substance use

 Good interpersonal skills, including comfort approaching and initiating conversation with others and ability to build good rapport